P2PCloud/miner-search-api/README.md

 GET `/findOffer`

 Fetches all the offers from the blockchain.
 Filters them by parameters.
+Default sorting by price.

 Params:
 - `region` - region from vm type